• Skip to primary navigation

 If you’re still running into problems, try letting the strawberries and banana sit out for about 15 minutes before blending, which can help them slightly defrost and blend easier.

-Are smoothie bowls high in sugar?
+Aren’t smoothie bowls high in sugar?

+Most of the sugar comes naturally from the fruit used in the recipe.
+This means you’re also getting vitamins, minerals, and phytonutrients.
 For this recipe in particular, feel free to swap to plain Greek yogurt rather than vanilla if you’d like to reduce the sugar content.

 (Also, if you’re using this as a post-workout meal, remember that carbohydrates are needed after a workout to replenish stored energy in the muscles).